-If a client decides that this program best fits their lifestyle, the staff at Rehab Carolinas will create a customized plan that works best for that person and caters to their specific needs.
+If a client decides that this program best fits their lifestyle, the staff at Asheville Recovery Center will create a customized plan that works best for that person and caters to their specific needs.
 They will receive peer to peer support along with the guidance and support of supervisory behavioral technicians as healing from alcohol addiction begins.

 Intensive Outpatient Treatment

-As the residential and/or partial hospitalization treatments comes to close, at Rehab Carolinas, we then transition you to Intensive Outpatient Treatment.
-This is a part-time program allows more freedom for school, work or other healthy commitments that will support a life of sobriety.
+As the residential-style and/or partial hospitalization treatments come to close, at Asheville Recovery Center, we then transition you to Intensive Outpatient Treatment.
+This is a part-time program that allows more freedom for school, work or other healthy commitments that will support a life of sobriety.